-Do they have an inventory list?
+Do you have an inventory list?

 We mentioned the inventory already, but while you’ve got their attention, ask the agent to provide you with a copy of the inventory for the property.
 Being able to check things off while you take a look around is much easier than reviewing it later and trying to remember what was where!

 Most properties will require you to put down a deposit as part of the move-in process.
 Deposits are usually equal to around one month’s worth of rent and act as a security for the landlord in case you as tenants cause any damages, don’t pay rent, or leave outstanding bills against the property.

 If you’re signing an Assured Shorthold Tenancy (the most common type of tenancy agreement for students) your agent or landlord is required to keep this cash locked away in one of three government-backed deposit schemes – the Deposit Protection Service, MyDeposits, or the Tenancy Deposit Scheme.